open-ephys/onix-docs/source/Hardware Guide/PCIe Host/setup-windows.rst

 #.
 Restart the computer.

-   .. note:: A regular reboot is required.
-A complete power cycle might not set
+   .. note:: A regular reboot ('restart') is required.
+A complete power cycle (turning the PC off completely) may not set
         the option.

 #.
 You should see now some text at the bottom right of the Desktop indicating